Signs Your Relationship Might Be Ending

 Author

-Sometimes you feel it before you can name it—something's off, the connection isn't what it was, or you're both going through the motions.
-Not every rough patch means the end, but some signs suggest the relationship may be winding down.
-Here's what to watch for, when to try to fix it, and when to consider walking away.
+Sometimes you feel it before you can name it, something's off, the connection isn't what it was, or you're both going through the motions.
+Not every rough patch means the end; stress, grief, and health issues can temporarily change how close you feel.
+But some signs suggest the relationship may be winding down, or that repair is needed urgently.
+Here's what to watch for, how to separate a bad month from a dying bond, when to try to fix it, and when to consider walking away.

 Emotional Distance